There was an error with your log in

 • Group sizes and prices:

-Climbing days in Kilimanjaro can be arranged for bigger groups.
+Climbing days on Mount Baker can be arranged for bigger groups.
 Contact us prior to booking.

 Min. age requirements: